gabriel-berthel/Discord-Agent-Society-Framework/README.md

 ### Install requirements

 Run `pip install -r .\requirements.txt` to install dependencies.
+If you are on linux, also run `pip install uvloop`

 ### Run the agent